 - Morrigan's ring in Dragon Age: Origins, though she insists it is merely practical as it permits her to find the Warden if they are separated.

-- In Dragon Age II, if Fenris or Isabela is Hawke's love interest, s/he begins wearing a red band on his/her wrist which Word of God has explained is Hawke's favor.
-Fridge Brilliance: The mythological Fenris wolf could only be restrained by a magical ribbon.
+- In Dragon Age II, if Fenris or Isabela is Hawke's love interest, they start wearing a red band on their wrist / forearm.
+Word of God has confirmed this is Hawke's favor.

 - In the first game, Kairi gives Sora her "lucky charm" before he goes off to fight Ansem, with the promise that he'll bring it back one day.
 Implying, of course, a promise to live through the final battle.
 Thanks to the way Keyblades work, it also gives him a pretty decent weapon.
 He does finally return it at the end of the second game.

 - In the secret ending of Birth by Sleep, Kairi gives her lucky charm to Sora again when he decides to leave Destiny Island after reading Mickey's letter.

 - Appears in, of all things, the Rambo game for the NES, in which Co, Rambo's female companion, gives him a pendant to which she ascribes great personal value.

 - Played with in Final Fantasy XII.
 Balthier the sky pirate demands payment from Ashe, and takes her engagement ring - the one she received from her now-dead husband.
 He tells her he'll give it back to her when he finds something more valuable.
 At the end of the game, Balthier is believed dead in the wreck of the Bahamut, but Vaan and Penelo discover his airship gone and an envelope containing the ring and a letter which explains he's found something more valuable (an allusion to the sequel, Revenant Wings).
 The ring was important to an entirely different person, and was never meant to act as The Lady's Favour, but ends up doing so anyway.